-Cohen & Company, Ltd. is the Fund's independent registered public accounting firm; therefore, its personnel have access to the Fund's portfolio holdings in connection with auditing of the Fund's annual financial statements and providing assistance and consultation in connection with SEC filings.
+Cohen & Company, Ltd. Cohen & Company, Ltd. is each Fund's independent registered public accounting firm; therefore, its personnel have access to the Fund's portfolio holdings in connection with auditing of Fund's annual financial statements and providing assistance and consultation in connection with SEC filings.

 Thompson Hine LLP.
-Thompson Hine LLP is counsel to the Fund; therefore, its personnel have access to each Fund's portfolio holdings in connection with review of the Fund's annual and semi-annual shareholder reports and SEC filings.
+Thompson Hine LLP is counsel to the Fund; therefore, its personnel have access to Fund's portfolio holdings in connection with review of Fund's annual and semi-annual shareholder reports and SEC filings.